Luke S. Phillips

 • WebGL

 Extensive experience with developing accessible and responsive web applications; leveraging data-binding and other cutting edge technologies to deliver impressive application-like experiences to users on all platforms.
-I also have experience with employing micro-frontend architectures to produce cohesive web applications that are implemented by multiple independent teams.
+I also have extensive experience with employing micro-frontend architectures to produce cohesive web applications that are implemented by multiple independent teams.

 Developer Operations Expert